Schedule it Ltd - Data Processing Addendum

-1.4 International transfers: Schedule it Ltd shall not transfer the Data outside of the European Economic Area ("EEA") unless it has taken such measures as are necessary to ensure the transfer is in compliance with Applicable Data Protection Law.
+1.4 International transfers: Schedule it Ltd shall not transfer the Data outside of the UK unless it has taken such measures as are necessary to ensure the transfer is in compliance with Applicable Data Protection Law.

 1.5 Confidentiality of processing: Schedule it Ltd shall ensure that any person it authorises to process the Data (an "Authorised Person") shall protect the Data in accordance with Schedule it Ltd's confidentiality obligations under the Terms.